What Is Revision Breast Surgery?

-Saline to Silicone Implant Exchange
+Breast Implant Exchange

 Capsular contracture is a condition where excess scar tissue forms around the breast implant.
 While it is normal for a thin layer of scar tissue to form around an implant, the scar tissue in a capsular contracture is excessively thick and firm, often leading to unfavorable shape changes and firm breasts.
 Capsular contracture seems to have been a greater problem with earlier implant designs, and radiation therapy for breast cancer clearly increases the risk for its development.
 To correct this problem, the deranged capsule is removed, a procedure called a capsulectomy, or the scar tissue is released, a procedure called a capsulotomy.
 The existing implant may be salvaged or we may replace them with new implants, depending on their age, design, and patient preference.
-Our Doctors are usually able to revise capsular contracture problems using existing breast scars.
+Our doctors are usually able to revise capsular contracture problems using existing breast scars.
 The goal of this revision surgery is to restore soft, symmetrical breasts.

 Breast Implant Removal

 For a variety of reasons, some women decide to have their breast implants removed and not replaced.
 For some patients, implant removal is a simple procedure and the breasts resume their previous size and shape in no time at all.
 For others, severe capsular contracture or silicone implant rupture can make the procedure much more involved.
-In these instances, the capsules are usually completely removed so that the breasts remain soft and all silicone is removed.
+In these instances, the capsules are almost completely removed so that the breasts remain soft.
 In patients with overly large implants and thin tissues, implant removal may result in loose, drooping breast skin that does not resume its former shape.
 This change is usually seen in women who have had breast implants for a long period of time because the breasts have also aged through the years.
 These patients may be candidates for a breast lift, or mastopexy, to restore their previous breast form.
 Depending on existing conditions, breast implant removal may or may not require general anesthesia.
 During your consultation with Dr. Braithwaite or Dr. Cobbins, they will address all your concerns related to implant removal and you will leave our office fully informed of your options.